syntaxsurge/creator-bank/docs/youtube-demo-script.md

    - Switch to `/shop/creatorbankdemo`.
    - Add a couple of catalog items, click “Checkout with MUSD”.
    - Highlight the right panel waiting for the chain confirmation via `PayPageClient`.
-   - Narrate how once the wallet signs and the payment confirms, the UI flips to “Paid” automatically.
+   - Explain how once the wallet signs and the payment confirms, the UI flips to “Paid” automatically.
    - **Voice-over:** “The same handle powers a storefront.
 I’ll add a few items, hit checkout, and watch the right panel switch states the moment the MUSD transfer hits the chain.”

 ## Segment 5 – Membership Marketplace (4:40 – 5:30)